phillipkregg/rails_sakila_video/README.md

 Normally this would require several terminals to be open at once, but this app uses the **Overmind** process manager along with a `Procfile.dev` to run all 3 commands at once.

+**

-This app is able to reload changes in SCSS, JavaScript, and ERB files all within one console command: `overmind s`instead of `rails s`
+## This app is able to reload changes in SCSS, JavaScript, and ERB files all within one console command: `overmind s` instead of `rails s`

+`**

 This also means the application will start on port `5000` instead of `3000`.

+Special thanks to Vincent Voyer for this incredible setup guide: [https://dev.to/vvo/a-rails-6-setup-guide-for-2019-and-2020-hf5](https://dev.to/vvo/a-rails-6-setup-guide-for-2019-and-2020-hf5)